 “There were some who had no idea what to make of what I was doing,” he said.
 “I remember folks at the Great Smoky Mountains, when I said I wanted to work with astronomy and night skies, the ranger said, ‘We call it ‘The Great Smokies.’
 We don’t do a lot of astronomy here.’
 He was baffled.
 And then I’d run into people in management for whom it was a 9-to-5 job.
 When it got dark they went home, so they never saw firsthand the night sky programs, and this was 2007-2008, when budgets were very tight.”

 In addition to his night skies curriculum, Nordgren created an arts program called See the Milky Way.
-It’s gone on for five years, with poster designs for 30 parks, monuments, and dark skies preserves.
+It went on for five years or so, with poster designs for 30 parks, monuments, and dark skies preserves.

 The national parks odyssey also resulted in Stars Above, Earth Below, his guide which, though it sold out of a relatively modest 3,000-copy first print run and sells now through print-on-demand, found an enduring and loyal audience among rangers.